Azure/azure-resource-provider-sdk/README.md

 ## Onboarding Guide

+**GET STARTED HERE**

+The following steps outline the entire cycle of developing, launching and maintaining an Add-on in the Windows Azure Store.
+These steps represent a mix of technical/development and project management work.

 **Step 1: Submit Microsoft Seller Application.**  You must be an approved seller in order to publish and Add-on in the Windows Azure Store and receive payout.
 Note that if you have already released an app you may already be an approved seller.
 You only need one approved seller account to sell apps and services in Microsoft Marketplaces.
 Read the [Publisher Portal Guide](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/publisher-portal.md) to learn how to start the Seller Application process.